 - contribution refunds for members who do not qualify for a preserved benefit on leaving.
-Tax is charged at 20% on any amount up to and including £20,000, and at 50% on any amount in excess of £20,000 - any pension or cash benefits or a transfer to a qualifying recognised overseas pension scheme, the value of which exceeds the member's available LTA.
-Tax is charged at the rate of 25% if the benefits are taken in pension form or are part of an overseas transfer, and at 55% if the benefits are commuted for a cash sum (known as a lifetime allowance excess lump sum) - a transfer to a qualifying recognised overseas pension scheme which is subject to the overseas transfer charge of 25% of the transfer value (after any LTA charge has been deducted)

-taxable lump sum death benefits not paid to an individual.
+Tax is charged at 20% on any amount up to and including £20,000, and at 50% on any amount in excess of £20,000 - a transfer to a qualifying recognised overseas pension scheme which is subject to the overseas transfer charge of 25% of the transfer value - taxable lump sum death benefits not paid to an individual.
 Although tax is generally charged under PAYE using the recipient's marginal rate, in certain circumstances (e.g., if making payment to certain trusts) a 45% tax charge will apply

 Normally the tax will be deducted from the lump sum or benefits due, so that members or beneficiaries receive net benefits.
-However, unless the tax is a Lifetime Allowance charge or overseas transfer charge, this is not compulsory - the scheme could instead pay the tax out of its own funds so that the member or other receives the gross amount.
+However, unless the tax is an overseas transfer charge, this is not compulsory - the scheme could instead pay the tax out of its own funds so that the member or other recipient receives the gross amount.